shubhamborke7778/Technical-Paper/Technical Paper.md

 #### 2. Proxy Server Cache

 Proxy server cache is found in proxy servers where clients accessing data from.
-It helps to serve data faster from Web and client also.
+It helps to serve data faster from web and client also.
 When the rapid request arrives at the proxy server will check further for the cache.
-If a cache key is found then similar contents will serve to the client or similar checks for Web to receive it.
+If a cache key is found then similar contents will serve to the client or similar checks for web to receive it.

 #### 3. Original Server Cache